Spotted hyena: Lions

-Cheetahs and leopards
+Other felids

 Although cheetahs and leopards preferentially prey on smaller animals than those hunted by spotted hyenas, hyenas will steal their kills when the opportunity presents itself.
 Cheetahs are usually easily intimidated by hyenas, and put up little resistance, while leopards, particularly males, may stand up to hyenas.
 There are records of some male leopards preying on hyenas.
 Hyenas are nonetheless dangerous opponents for leopards; there is at least one record of a young adult male leopard dying from a sepsis infection caused by wounds inflicted by a spotted hyena.
-There is also a case of two spotted hyenas killing and eating a young male leopard in Timbavati Game Reserve, apparently in revenge after a young hyena was killed by the leopard.

-African wild dogs
+Canids

-Spotted hyenas will follow packs of African wild dogs in order to appropriate their kills.
+Spotted hyenas will follow packs of African wild dogs to appropriate their kills.
 They will typically inspect areas where wild dogs have rested and eat any food remains they find.
 When approaching wild dogs at a kill, solitary hyenas will approach cautiously and attempt to take off with a piece of meat unnoticed, though they may be mobbed by the dogs in the attempt.
 When operating in groups, spotted hyenas are more successful in pirating dog kills, though the dog's greater tendency to assist each other puts them at an advantage against spotted hyenas, who rarely work in unison.
 Cases of dogs scavenging from spotted hyenas are rare.
-Although wild dog packs can easily repel solitary hyenas, on the whole, the relationship between the two species is a one sided benefit for the hyenas, with wild dog densities being negatively correlated with high hyena populations.
+Although wild dog packs can easily repel solitary hyenas, on the whole, the relationship between the two species is a one-sided benefit for the hyenas, with wild dog densities being negatively correlated with high hyena populations.

-Jackals and wolves

-Black-backed and side-striped jackals, and African wolves will feed alongside hyenas, though they will be chased if they approach too closely.
+Medium-sized canids like black-backed and side-striped jackals, and African wolves will feed alongside hyenas, though they will be chased if they approach too closely.
 Spotted hyenas will sometimes follow jackals and wolves during the gazelle fawning season, as jackals and wolves are effective at tracking and catching young animals.
 Hyenas do not take to eating wolf flesh readily; four hyenas were reported to take half an hour in eating a golden wolf.
 Overall, the two animals typically ignore each other when there is no food or young at stake.